 Welcome to YLD!
 If you are between the ages of 21 and 45, living in the Cleveland area and want to meet new people, become more invested in your community, develop your leadership skills, and make a difference in the world we share, then you are in the right place.
 Please contact us if you have any questions.
 We look forward to getting to know you and helping you become more involved in your community.
-Also, please check out our Facebook page and for more information, check out our Young Leadership Division brochure.
+Also, please check out our social media:

 Young Leadership Division (YLD)

 This is where young people connect, to Jewish life and to each other.
 You don’t have to be very religious, or maybe you are; you might be really into volunteer work, or maybe just interested in trying something new; you could have met your soul mate, or this feels like a good time to mix and mingle with other singles; wherever you are in your life journey, we probably know others who are there too!
 We will help you connect to Cleveland’s vibrant, diverse, and welcoming Jewish community of young adults age 21 to 45.

 Get to Know Us:

 We host events throughout the year, from volunteer events to happy hours to fundraisers; there is always a reason to get together as a community and strengthen our relationships with each other.
 We hope you’ll join us at an upcoming event.